Animal support

 Language development: Children who have difficulties with verbal communication can be encouraged to develop and use their language through interaction with animals.

-7. promoting empathy
+7. promotion of empathy

 Developing empathy: Interacting with animals teaches children to feel empathy and understand the needs of other living beings.
 This can have a positive impact on their interpersonal relationships.